Nozbe/NoOffice.org/_book/dark.md

 ---
-part: intro
+title: The dark side of remote work
-title: Dark side
+subtitle: Perception and control - main problems with remote work?
 ---

 ## It's not all "cupcakes and rainbows" here